crtcji/InitialUbuntuServerConfig/README.md

 # InitialUbuntuServerConfig
-A hande tool to initialize a secure droplet
+A handle tool to initialize a general type of secure droplet